 To be successful in negotiating your salary, it’s important to look up the average salary for the position, and decide what you can ask based on work experience and education level.
 Try to nudge negotiations such that the employer makes the first offer.
 For more information, check out our tips for negotiating your salary.

-Can I negotiate if I just graduated?
+Can I negotiate my salary if I just graduated?

 Being a tough negotiator when you’re just starting out isn’t wise.
 But you are in a good position as a graduate.
 Make sure your CV mentions your extracurricular activities and what your talents are.
 Don’t forget to look up the average graduate salary for the job you’re applying for.
 If you’re unsatisfied with the salary you’ve been offered, try negotiating other terms of employment.